crweiner/hacktoberfest-swag-list/README.md

   - 3+ merged/accepted PRs: Flyte T-Shirt + Mug / Voucher
   - Full-fledged integration or a blog: Voucher or "The North Face" Flyte Jacket
   - If your contribution adds value to Flyte heavily, we will customize your swag and add you as a Flyte contributor!
 - **How to sign up**: Fill out [this](https://tally.so/r/3qPO7m) form after you are done with either of the challenges, on or before October 31st, 2021.
-Join the Flyte's [Slack](https://docs.google.com/forms/d/e/1FAIpQLScWPJZncyL-bBCWbuQ9HWuMzA8-r2RJc__CSWJoAYUQADN-BQ/viewform) `#hacktoberfest2021` channel if you have any questions.
+Join Flyte's [Slack](https://docs.google.com/forms/d/e/1FAIpQLScWPJZncyL-bBCWbuQ9HWuMzA8-r2RJc__CSWJoAYUQADN-BQ/viewform) `#hacktoberfest2021` channel if you have any questions.
 - **Issues**: [Hacktoberfest-tagged Flyte issues](https://github.com/flyteorg/flyte/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest+)
 - **Notes**: Check out [our blog](https://blog.flyte.org/meet-flyte-at-hacktoberfest-2021) for more info.
 The first 15 contributors will get a mug irrespective of the number of merged pull requests.